Discover offbeat trails of Bengal ( Chilki Garh – The Mysterious Jhargram) with our travel expert Reetwika Banerjee.

 Our stay was booked at the Jhargram Palace, (Chilki Garh –Mysterious Beauty of Jhargram) located in another 10 kilometers from current location.
 We reached sharp at 11 o’clock.
 Quickly freshening up with home-style lunch, we headed on to our destination – Chilki Garh.

 Following the village path towards Jamboni, we geared up for a mysterious tour.
 The strategic location of Chilki Garh Palace has been a discussion topic over the centuries.
 Way back in 13th century, Jagannath Dhabaldeb invaded Jungle Mahal.
 He defeated the local ruler over an easy clash and ascended to the throne.
-Chilki Garh ( Chilki Garh –Mysterious Jhargram) thus became Dhabaldeb’s seat of power and it was then he constructed a royal palace inside the forest.
+Chilki Garh ( Chilki Garh –Mysterious Jhargram) thus became Dhabaldeb’s seat of power.
+Soon after that, he constructed a royal palace inside the forest.

 A thin tributary of Subarnarekha River, locally popular as Dulung, flows through Chilki Garh.
 During those days, Maratha dacoits called ‘Borgi’ used to often attack this part of Bengal.
-To prevent their invasion, Dhabaldeb constructed his fortress on the other side of Dulung River so that his private residence is protected by the water stream.
+To prevent their invasion, Dhabaldeb constructed his fortress on the other side of Dulung River so that the water stream protects his private residence.

 The riverbed is very rocky here.
 Soil is also reddish due to high quantities of iron ore found naturally.
 Eventually, the water of Dulung has a brownish tinge.
 The contrast of brunette water against a green backdrop of Jamboni forest adds to the overall anonymity of Chilki Garh.

 A shallow bridge has been instituted of late.
 But even today, only one car can pass at a time.
 After crossing the river, we reached an old arched gateway.
 Driving through, we discovered the Chilki Garh Raj Bari.
-It was an ancient palace built in two floors.
+The ancient palace contituted two floors.
 The colour of the edifice was so mysterious.
 Dark grey with a black stone finish!
-Many iconic Bengali movies namely Sanyasi Raja, Aranyer Din Ratri, Durgesh Garher Guptadhan etc have been shot at Chilki Garh and its surroundings.
+Many iconic Bengali movies namely Sanyasi Raja, Aranyer Din Ratri, Durgesh Garher Guptadhan etc were shot at Chilki Garh and its surroundings.

 Parking our car at the fore ground, we took a walk around the place.
 There was a clock tower at one end of the campus, which seemed to have stopped giving time long back.
 The whole area bore a touch of eternal stillness.

-The palace did not seem to be inhabited by royal family any more.
+The royal family do not seem to inhabit the palace any more.
 Probably one of the ground floor rooms have been converted to party office.
 The upper floor exhibited shabby clothes hanging from front side balcony, may be a staff quarter!

 There were hardly any people we met on way because most of the local inhabitations are hidden inside the green shade.
 Let’s not delve into the reason of such hideouts.
 We preferred to keep our focus on the natural landscape only.

 Within a kilometer from the palace, shrouded amidst dense jungle, there was an ancient temple dedicated to Goddess Kanak Durga.
-It is said, a later king Gopinath had dreamt of Devi Mahamaya who built this temple to appease the goddess.
+People say, a later king Gopinath had dreamt of Devi Mahamaya who built this temple to appease the goddess.
 The old temple is in complete ruins now.
-A relatively new shrine has been built aside which houses a gold plated idol of the presiding deity, justifying the name Kanak Durga.
+A relatively newly built shrine houses a gold plated idol of the presiding deity, justifying the name Kanak Durga.